 For example, this report of March 17 by a New Orleans newspaper was reprinted April 6 in a Connecticut newspaper.
 The report noted that the Mexican army had retreated temporarily, that reinforcements were being rushed to the Alamo as the siege continued.

-The following two reports appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall.
+The following report appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall:

-Even for Commander in Chief Sam Houston, writing from Gonzales, just sixty miles from San Antonio, on March 11 news of the fall was not confirmed, although Houston feared the worst.
+Even for Commander in Chief Sam Houston, writing on March 11 from Gonzales, just sixty miles from San Antonio, news of the fall was not confirmed, although Houston feared the worst.

 Apartment house on Lipscomb Street.

 Immaculate Heart of Mary Church on Thornhill Drive.

 Babcock Building (1925) on Florence Street downtown.

 Even if you don’t recognize the parapet of the Solomon Building (1903) on Houston Street, you’d probably recognize what is mounted below the parapet: the Red Goose sign of Solomon’s Juvenile Shoe Store.